Where to Park Your RV for Free on a Road Trip

 On a tight budget?
 Find out how to score free overnight parking anywhere in the country and save a bundle on your next vacation.

 Ready to take one of the best road trips in America and see the country from the comfort of your RV?
 Whether you’re an experienced RV enthusiast or you’re heading out for the first time, you’ll need to find somewhere to park.
 While choosing to stay at one of the best RV parks in the United States is definitely a good option, sometimes you might want to avoid the crowds—and the fees that RV parks charge.
 In that case, you’ll want to check out the spots that offer free overnight parking.
 Here’s what you need to know for the ultimate budget-friendly road trip, whether you’re looking for a quick overnight stay or a longer-term arrangement.

 Where to find free RV parking

 Whether you plan to park overnight in an RV park or in a national forest, you’ll want to do some research ahead of time, as well as download a few apps to use during your trip.
+You can also use an American road trip guide to help you plan your trip (including how to calculate your road trip cost).
 Lands managed by the U.S. Forest Service and by the Bureau of Land Management (BLM) are “multiple use” sites, so they’re dedicated to preservation but also allow for recreational activity.
 These sites are your best bet for finding free overnight parking for your RV.
 Most of them are also dog-friendly.

 The RVParky app, Allstays app, and Campendium website have exhaustive lists that include overnight RV parking and camping options across the United States and Canada.
 Search by location and price (filtering by “free,” if you’d like) to find RV parking options in parks, forests, parking lots, and public lands.
 You might also want to check out these top spots for beach camping.